BitsNBytes25/Warlock/docs/Management API.md

 * `--get-configs`: Get all game-level configuration options and their values (JSON data)
 * `--get-ports`: Get all used ports by the application (JSON data)

+## Status Functions

+* `--has-players`: Check if this service (or services) has any players currently connected.
+Returns 0 (true) if players are connected and 1 (false) if no players
+* `--is-running`: Check if the application is currently running.
+Returns 0 (true) if running and 1 (false) if not running

 ## Configuration Functions

 * `--set-config <KEY> <VALUE>`: Set a game-level configuration option to a new value